Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 GREECE - CRETE - WATERSPORTS

-You might also want to read: The Best Scuba Diving Spots in Greece.
+You can read The Best Scuba Diving Spots in Greece.

-There is the opportunity to rent your own bor to learn how to sail and there are mountain bikes and pony treks to get off the beaten track.
+There is the opportunity to rent your boat to learn how to sail, and there are mountain bikes and pony treks to get off the beaten track.

 Greek Food: Which is Better, Crete or Corfu?